Regularity and Koszul property of symbolic powers of monomial ideals: Introduction

 We next study componentwise linear ideals in the sense of Herzog and Hibi \cite{HH} which are also known as \emph{Koszul} ideals \cite{HIy}.
 Our main tool is the following new result on Koszul ideals, which is proved by the theory of linearity defect.

 \begin{prop}[See Theorem \ref{thm_ysplit}] Let $R$ be a polynomial ring over $k$ with the graded maximal ideal $\mm$.
-Let $x$ be a non-zero linear form, $I', T$ non-zero homogeneous ideals of $R$ such that the following conditions are simultaneously satisfied: \begin{enumerate}[\quad \rm(i)] \item $I'$ is Koszul; \item $T\subseteq \mm I'$; \item $x$ is a regular element with respect to $R/T$ and $\gr_\mm T$, the associated graded module of $T$ with respect to the $\mm$-adic filtration. \end{enumerate} Denote $I=xI'+T$.
+Let $x$ be a non-zero linear form, $I'$ and $T$ non-zero homogeneous ideals of $R$ such that the following conditions are simultaneously satisfied: \begin{enumerate}[\quad \rm(i)] \item $I'$ is Koszul; \item $T\subseteq \mm I'$; \item $x$ is a regular element with respect to $R/T$ and $\gr_\mm T$, the associated graded module of $T$ with respect to the $\mm$-adic filtration. \end{enumerate} Denote $I=xI'+T$.
 Then $I$ is Koszul if and only if $T$ is so. \end{prop} A common method (among a dozen of others), to establish the Koszul property of an ideal is to show that it has linear quotients.
 Compared with this method, the criterion of Proposition \ref{prop_Koszul_criterion} has the advantage that it does not require the knowledge of a system of generators of the ideal.
 It just asks for the knowledge of a decomposition which is in many cases not hard to obtain, the more so if we work with monomial ideals.
 Indeed, let $I$ be a monomial ideal of $R$, and $x$ one of its variables.
 Then we always have a decomposition $I=xI'+T$, where $I', T$ are monomial ideals, and $x$ does not divide any minimal generator of $T$.
 For such a decomposition, condition (iii) in Proposition \ref{prop_Koszul_criterion} is automatic.
 Hence given conditions (i) and (ii), we can prove the Koszulness of $I$ by passing to $T$, which lives in a smaller polynomial ring.

 Proposition \ref{prop_Koszul_criterion} is interesting in its own and has further applications, which we hope to pursue in future work.
-The main application of this proposition in our paper is to study the Koszulness of symbolic powers of cover ideals of graphs.
-Let $G$ be an arbitrary simple graph with the vertex set $V(G)=\{1,\ldots,r\}$ and the edge set $E(G)$.
-Recall that the cover ideal of $G$ is defined by
+The main application of this proposition in our paper is to study the Koszulness of symbolic powers of the cover ideal $J(G)$ of a graph $G$.
+By using Proposition \ref{prop_Koszul_criterion}, we prove:

-Herzog, Hibi, and Trung showed that the symbolic Rees algebra of $J(G)$ is generated by elements of degree either $1$ or $2$ \cite[Thereom 5.1]{HHT}.
-Using this, we have a fairly useful description of the function $d(J(G)^{(n)})$ (see Theorem \ref{thm_gen_degree_symbolicpowers}).